dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 - Provides memory safety by making sure that an object cannot use the content of another object.

- This topic describes the core concepts of garbage collection.
+This article describes the core concepts of garbage collection.

-<a name="fundamentals_of_memory"></a>

 ## Fundamentals of memory

 The following list summarizes important CLR memory concepts.

 - Each process has its own, separate virtual address space.
-All processes on the same computer share the same physical memory, and share the page file if there is one.
+All processes on the same computer share the same physical memory and the page file, if there is one.

 - By default, on 32-bit computers, each process has a 2-GB user-mode virtual address space.